Signalling and Telecoms

 432 Ribbon Fibre

-432 ribbon fibre is the future of fibre optic telecommunication and is being implemented as part of Network Rail’s bold ‘Project Reach’ programme.
+432 Ribbon Fibre is the future of fibre optic telecommunication and is being implemented as part of Network Rail’s bold ‘Project Reach’ programme.

 This course aims to introduce learners to 432 ribbon fibre and provide hands on learning for splicing, jointing and testing of ribbon fibre cable joints.